fusonic/dotnet-extensions/docs/Email/README.md

 2) Add a new ViewModel in the same namespace as the business logic that needs to send the mail.
 3) Add the `EmailView` attribute to the ViewModel.
 The constructor argument is path to the view, relative to the `Views` directory without the `.cshtml` extension.
 Example: `[EmailView("Emails/Registration")]` points to `Views/Emails/Registration.cshtml`.
 4) Extend the `EmailController` with a new method to render the view file and return the contents.
-5) To send the mail in the business logic use the MediatR-command `SendEmail` and supply it with the view model.
+5) To send the mail in the business logic use the Mediator-command `SendEmail` and supply it with the view model.
 SendEmail renders the mail based on the view model and the `EmailViewAttribute`.

 To check the visuals of the view file, use the [Swagger API](./api.md) to access the methods of the `EmailController`.